daniel-ginting/SmartBrain/README.md

 ## Description

 Hi There!
-This Face Recognition App enables user to detect faces in pictures.
+This Face Recognition App enables user to detect
 ## Quick Preview

 For a quick preview of the app, click the link below: